Savings Bond Value Calculator

 Can I use this calculator for all types of savings bonds?

 This calculator is primarily designed for fixed-rate savings bonds like Series EE, where the annual interest rate is constant.
-While it can estimate growth for Series I bonds, it's important to manually adjust the annual interest rate for each six-month period to reflect the changing composite rate, as the calculator assumes a static rate.
+While it can estimate growth for Series I bonds, you would need to manually adjust the annual interest rate for each six-month period to reflect the changing composite rate.

 What is the 'Effective Annual Rate'?

-The Effective Annual Rate (EAR) is the actual annual rate of return earned on an investment, considering the effect of compounding.
-It accounts for how often interest is applied, showing the true yield over a year, which can be higher than the stated nominal annual interest rate if compounding occurs more frequently than once a year.
+The Effective Annual Rate (EAR) is the actual annual rate of return considering compounding.
+For a 3% nominal rate compounded semi-annually, the EAR is 3.022%.
+It shows the true yield over a year, which is higher than the stated rate when compounding occurs more than once annually.